SmileiPIC/Smilei/doc/Sphinx/laser_offset.rst

 where :math:`k_y`, :math:`k_z` and :math:`\omega` are the conjugate variables in the frequency domain, and :math:`k_x(k_y,k_z,\omega) \equiv \sqrt{\omega^2/c^2-k_y^2-k_z^2}`.
-This equation has general solutions proportional to :math:`\exp(-i k_x x)` for waves propagating towards large :math:`x`.
+This equation has general solutions proportional to :math:`\exp(-i k_x x)` for waves propagating towards positive :math:`x`.
 This means that, if the profile is known at some plane :math:`x=x_0+\delta`, the profile at :math:`x=x_0` is obtained after multiplying :math:`\hat A` by :math:`\exp(i k_x \delta)`: